Ouranosinc/xclim/.github/CONTRIBUTING.rst

 Implement Features, Indices or Indicators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-xclim's structure makes it easy to create and register new user-defined indices and indicators.
+`xclim`'s structure makes it easy to create and register new user-defined indices and indicators.
 For the general implementation of indices and their wrapping into indicators, refer to
 :ref:`Extending xclim`  and  :ref:`Customizing and controlling xclim`.